MAIA: A new detector concept for a 10 TeV muon collider: Abstract

 \section{Abstract}

 Muon colliders offer a compelling opportunity to explore the TeV scale and conduct precision tests of the Standard Model, all within a relatively compact geographical footprint.
 This paper introduces a new detector concept, MAIA (Muon Accelerator Instrumented Apparatus), optimized for $\sqrt{s}=10$~TeV \mumu collisions.
 The detector features an all-silicon tracker immersed in a 5T solenoid field.
 High-granularity silicon-tungsten and iron-scintillator calorimeters surrounding the solenoid capture high-energy electronic and hadronic showers, respectively, and support particle-flow reconstruction.
-The outermost subsystem comprises an air-gap muon spectrometer, which enables standalone track reconstruction for high-momentum muons.
+The outermost subsystem comprises an air-gap muon spectrometer, which contributes to muon identification.
 The performance of the MAIA detector is evaluated in terms of differential particle reconstruction efficiencies and resolutions.
-Beam-induced background (BIB) simulations generated in FLUKA are overlaid with single particle gun samples to assess detector reconstruction capabilities under realistic experimental conditions.
-Even with BIB, reconstruction efficiencies exceed 95\% for energetic tracks, photons, and neutrons in the central region of the detector.
-This paper outlines promising avenues of future work, including forward region optimization and opportunities for enhanced flavor/boosted object tagging, and addresses the technological assumptions needed to achieve the desired detector performance.
+Beam-induced background and incoherent pair production simulations are overlaid to single particle gun samples to assess detector reconstruction capabilities under realistic experimental conditions.
+Even in the presence of backgrounds, reconstruction efficiencies exceed approximately 95\% for energetic tracks, photons, and charged pions in the central region of the detector.
+This paper outlines promising avenues for future work, including forward region optimization, opportunities for enhanced flavor tagging and boosted object reconstruction, and technological developments needed to achieve the desired detector performance.